Abisade16/Economic-Hardship-Among-Stduents--SPSS-case-Study/README.md

 # Economic-Hardship-Among-Stduents--SPSS-case-Study

-📌 Context

-This analysis was conducted as part of a final year research project supervised by a lecturer.
-My role was to support the project through data cleaning, statistical analysis, and interpretation using SPSS.
+## Overview
+This project is presented as a **statistical analysis case study** conducted using SPSS.
+The analysis was carried out as part of an academic research project, where my role focused on data preparation, statistical analysis, and interpretation of results.

-👩🏽‍💻 My Contribution
+## My Contribution

-I personally handled:
+I was responsible for:
-1. Data cleaning and recoding
+- Cleaning and recoding survey data
-2. Descriptive statistics
-3. Reliability analysis
-4. Answering Research Objectives
-5. Output interpretation support

-I was not the primary author of the final research report.
+- Handling missing values
+- Running descriptive statistics
+- Conducting reliability analysis
+- Performing inferential analyses (e.g., correlation)
+- Supporting interpretation of statistical outputs

-🧰 Tools Used
+## Tools Used

-1.SPSS
+- SPSS
-2. Excel
+- Excel

-📊 Analysis Performed
+## Analysis Workflow

-1. Frequency and percentage tables
+1. Data cleaning and recoding of variables
-2. Cross-tabulations
+2. Preliminary descriptive analysis
-3. Reliability tests
+3. Reliability testing of scales (Cronbach’s alpha)
+4. Inferential analysis to examine relationships between variables

+## Outputs
+The `outputs/` folder contains selected screenshots of SPSS output tables, including descriptive statistics, reliability analysis, and correlation results.

-📁 Data Availability
+## Data Availability

-The original dataset is not publicly shared due to academic and ethical restrictions.
+The dataset used in this analysis is not publicly shared due to academic and ethical restrictions.

-📌 Current Status
+## Project Status

-This portfolio entry is presented as a methodological case study to demonstrate applied SPSS skills.
+This case study is presented for portfolio purposes to demonstrate applied SPSS skills and statistical reasoning.